swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Applying a common behavior via property wrapper

 Property wrappers are often used as sugar for applying a common behavior to a value, such as asserting a precondition, transforming the value, or logging the value.
 Such behaviors are also valuable to apply to function parameters.
-For example, using `Validation` from [`PropertyKit`](https://github.com/SvenTiigi/ValidatedPropertyKit), we can abstract various preconditions into a property wrapper, and capture the source location of the variable that the wrapper is applied to using `#file` and `#line`:
+For example, using `Validation` from [`PropertyKit`](https://github.com/SvenTiigi/ValidatedPropertyKit), we can abstract various preconditions into a property wrapper:

 ```swift
 @propertyWrapper